truenicoco/slidge/docs/source/admin/xmpp_server.rst

 =========================

 Slidge requires a running and properly configured XMPP server running and accepting component connections.

-An upload (XEP:`0363`) component is also required to exchange files (eg. QR codes) with the gateway and the legacy contacts.
+Slidge uses :XEP:`0363` (HTTP File Upload) to receive files from your contacts.
+For some networks, this is also required to receive QR codes to scan in official apps.
+Chances are you already have this component enabled in your XMPP server config.

+Slidge also uses :XEP:`0356` (Privileged Entity) to:

+- manage the user's roster, i.e., automatically fill it up with legacy contacts
+- impersonate the user to keep sent history and read markers in sync if they use an official app and not slidge exclusively to send messages on the legacy network.

 Prosody
 -------